 Other causes for muscle atrophy include:

-- lack of physical activity (for any reason)
+- lack of physical activity for an extended period of time

-- alcohol-associated myopathy (pain and weakness in muscles due to excessive drinking over long periods of time)
+- alcohol-associated myopathy, a pain and weakness in muscles due to excessive drinking over long periods of time

 - long-term corticosteroid therapy